84codes/mqtt-protocol.cr/README.md

   > The Client Identifier (ClientId) MUST be present and MUST be the first field in the CONNECT packet payload.

-  The protocol allows empty string for clean_sessions, but will generate a random client_id for this session.
+  The protocol allows empty string for clean_sessions.

 - [x] MQTT-3.1.3-4